- Jim Casey

 ColoredConventions.org endeavors to transform teaching and learning about this historic collective organizing effort—and about the many leaders and places involved in it—bringing them to digital life for a new generation of students and scholars across disciplines and for community researchers interested in the history of activist church, civil rights, educational and entrepreneurial engagement.

 This project, co-directed by the CDH's Jim Casey (see the About Us page), has been recognized by awards from the Modern Language Association, the American Studies Association Digital Humanities Caucus, and the Popular Culture Association / American Culture Association.
-The project has been made possible by support from the University of Delaware, the National Endowment for the Humanities, and the Andrew W. Mellon Foundation.
+The project has been made possible by support from the University of Delaware, the National Endowment for the Humanities, the Andrew W. Mellon Foundation, and the Council on Library and Information Resources.